Davis Contractors Ltd v Fareham UDC

-Davis Contractors Ltd v Fareham Urban District Council [1956] UKHL 3 is an English contract law case, concerning the frustration of an agreement.
+Davis Contractors Ltd v Fareham Urban District Council [1956] UKHL 3 is an English contract law case concerned with the alleged frustration of an agreement.

 Facts

 Davis Contractors agreed with Fareham UDC to build 78 houses over eight months for £92,425.
 It ended up taking 22 months because Davis was short of labour and materials and cost £115,223.
-Davis submitted the contract was frustrated and void and therefore they were entitled to quantum meruit for the value of work done.
+Davis submitted that the contract was frustrated and void and therefore they were entitled to payment on a quantum meruit basis for the value of work done.

 Judgment

+The arbitrator who first dealt with Davis Contractors' claim held that "the footing of the contract was removed" and therefore the original contract had come to an end.

-The House of Lords held that although the performance of the contract had become more onerous, it was not frustrated.
-Lord Reid argued that saying frustration was an implied term was fanciful because people do not write about unforeseeable events.
+On referral to the House of Lords, the Lords held that although the performance of the contract had become more onerous, it was not frustrated.
+Lord Reid referred to the "artificiality" involved in saying that frustration was an implied term, because people do not anticipate unforeseeable events.
 Instead, he wrote the following:

 Lord Radcliffe concurred with the result:

-Another argument that failed was that an express term was incorporated that the agreed price was binding only if there were in fact adequate supplies of labour and materials.
+Another argument which failed was that an express term was incorporated that the agreed price was binding only if there were in fact adequate supplies of labour and materials.
+Viscount Simonds noted that the contractors' initial proposal had included a statement to this effect but that subsequent negotiations and the resulting formal agreement did not retain this wording.